IndividualsinDemand/PoshProject/docs/Test-PoshTemplate.md

 [-] Template validation failed
 ```

-If there is any empty field except `Dependencies` this cmdlet will fail the validation.
+If there is any empty field except `Dependencies` and `License` this cmdlet will fail the validation.
 It checks for each tag in the xml and validates `Guid` too.
 If `Guid` is found
 to be invalid, an **Invalid Template** error will be thrown.

+Any change in the template name will return in error.

 ## PARAMETERS